-A true test of shot-making skill, the TPC Las Vegas golf course can challenge even the most seasoned of golfers.
+A true test of shot-making skill, the TPC Las Vegas golf course can challenge even the most seasoned of golfers, but remain playable for even the most novice of players.
 The lush greens weave through a scenic desert landscape of arroyos and barrancas over several hundred acres.
 The golf course plays at an elevation of between 2,000 and 2,500 feet, allowing you to get about 7-10 yards extra distance in the high desert.
-Your putts will pick up some speed breaking away from the mountains and mostly everything breaks toward the Stratosphere casino and hotel, which you can see in the distance from certain points on the golf course.
+Your putts will pick up some speed breaking away from the mountains and mostly everything breaks toward the Stratosphere Resort and Casino, which you can see in the distance from certain points on the golf course.

 The golf course’s back nine is especially tricky to navigate.
 While no signature hole exists, the 423-yard, par-4 13th called “Death Valley,” offers risk-reward that best captures the spirit of play at TPC Las Vegas.